Carry On Up the Jungle

 Carry On Up the Jungle is a 1970 British adventure comedy film, the 19th release in the series of 31 Carry On films (1958–1992).
 The film marked Frankie Howerd's second and final appearance in the series.
 He stars alongside regular players Sid James, Charles Hawtrey, Joan Sims, Terry Scott and Bernard Bresslaw.
 Kenneth Connor returns to the series for the first time since Carry On Cleo six years earlier and would now feature in almost every entry up to Carry On Emmannuelle in 1978.
 Jacki Piper makes the first of her four appearances in the series.
 This movie is a send-up of the classic Tarzan films.
 It features an unusually dark tone for the series, as the protagonists are faced with certain death after they are apprehended by a cannibalistic tribe in the jungle.
+The film was followed by Carry On Loving (1970).